 As a doctor Thomas Browne (1605-82) could not help but take an interest in disease.
 Along with his interest in ancient Greek medicine, primarily the writings of Hippocrates, he also took an interest in ancient Greek mythology.
 In his medical essay A Letter to a Friend (circa 1656) Browne alludes to the Greek myth of the origin of disease, Pandora and her Box.
 The Greek myth recounts how Pandora was given the gift of a sealed jar which held within it all the misfortunes for humanity.
 Her great curiosity overcame her fear of what the jar contained and breaking its seal she released disease, sorrow, conflict and war with only hope remaining inside the jar.
 The name Pandora means 'All Gifts' both good and bad gifts being bestowed upon Humanity.

-Its whilst alluding to the Greek myth of Pandora and theorizing upon the origin of disease, that Browne introduces the word 'Pathology' into English language in A Letter to a Friend.
+Its whilst alluding to the Greek myth of Pandora and theorizing upon the origin of disease in A Letter to a Friend that Browne introduces the word 'Pathology' into the English language.

 'New Discoveries of the Earth discover new Diseases: for besides the common swarm, there are endemial and local Infirmities proper unto certain Regions, which in the whole Earth make no small number: and if Asia, Africa, and America should bring in their List, Pandora's Box would swell, and there must be a strange Pathology'.